 10.50 We tidy up and get together for our Circle time.
 I help Miss Mari arrange all the chairs in to a circle.
 We did a project on shapes last term, so now I know why the teachers call it circle time – it is because of the shape we arrange the chairs in.
 Miss Mari always starts with the letter of the week.
 I love this as the songs each week are so funny.
 This week we are learning the letter K. “King kicked a kettle – k – k – k”.
 We all sing as loud as we can.

 11am We all come together for a snack.
 I wash my hands.
-I go and find my name at the table and sit with my hands on my knees waiting for Zoë to give out the cartons of milk and cups of water.
+I go and find my name at the table and sit with my hands on my knees waiting for Zoë to give out the cups of water or milk.
 Each of us brings in a piece of fruit every day.
 This is prepared by one of us with the help of one of the teachers, and then shared amongst us.
 This is my favourite job (each day five of us are allowed to do a job from the Jobs Board), as I often sneakily eat a piece of fruit before the other children.
 We are allowed to sit next to our friends and chat as we eat our snack.
-If it is someone’s birthday then we can have cake.
+If it is someone’s birthday, we share a birthday platter .
 This is a real treat.

-11.20 After Olivia has collected all the plates, I put my milk carton in the recycling bag and go to wash my hands.
+11.20 After Olivia has collected all the plates, I put my milk cup in the tray and go to wash my hands.
 I try and be really quick as I would love to be the leader today.
 I am the first back to Miss Shane, so she asks all the other children to line up behind me with their coats on.
 We go out into the playground.
-It has lovely bright shapes and a road on the floor.
+It has lovely bright shapes and a wigman.
 It is quite windy now, so I hold on tightly to the parachute as we lift it up high in the air, and then back down low.
 The wind is blowing my hair.

 11.40 We all come back inside after break time.
 We have been running around and playing on the bikes as well, so I’m quite tired.
 I take my coat off and hang it back on my peg.
 I fetch a cup of water from the water fountain, and sit at my table.